 Edit a risk list from the Fraud control widget

-You can add or remove items from Block or Allow lists based on a specific transaction in the Fraud control widget.
+You can add or remove items from risk lists based on a specific transaction in the Fraud control widget.

 - Select the PSP reference for the transaction you want to block.